-A Student's t table (See Table 13.6) gives t-scores given the degrees of freedom and the right-tailed probability.
+A Student's t table (See Appendix A Statistical Tables) gives t-scores given the degrees of freedom and the right-tailed probability.

 The Student's t-distribution has one of the most desirable properties of the normal: it is symmetrical.
 What the Student's t-distribution does is spread out the horizontal axis so it takes a larger number of standard deviations to capture the same amount of probability.
 In reality there are an infinite number of Student's t-distributions, one for each adjustment to the sample size.
 As the sample size increases, the Student's t-distribution become more and more like the normal distribution.
 When the sample size reaches 30 the normal distribution is usually substituted for the Student's t because they are so much alike.
 This relationship between the Student's t-distribution and the normal distribution is shown in Figure 8.8.

 This is another example of one distribution limiting another one, in this case the normal distribution is the limiting distribution of the Student's t when the degrees of freedom in the Student's t approaches infinity.
 This conclusion comes directly from the derivation of the Student's t-distribution by Mr. Gosset.
 He recognized the problem as having few observations and no estimate of the population standard deviation.
 He was substituting the sample standard deviation and getting volatile results.
 He therefore created the Student's t-distribution as a ratio of the normal distribution and Chi squared distribution.
 The Chi squared distribution is itself a ratio of two variances, in this case the sample variance and the unknown population variance.
 The Student's t-distribution thus is tied to the normal distribution, but has degrees of freedom that come from those of the Chi squared distribution.
 The algebraic solution demonstrates this result.

 where z is the standard normal variable and χ2 is the chi-squared distribution with v degrees of freedom.

 Restating the formula for a confidence interval for the mean for cases when the sample size is smaller than 30 and we do not know the population standard deviation, σ: